 Keeping your bike and all its components in good working order is critical, and it's up to you to maintain and inspect it.
 Even so, your sweet rig isn't going to last forever.
 Nothing does, particularly bikes and parts that are built to minimize weight and then are subjected to abuse.
 Cannondale frames carry a warranty, but that's to cover issues with workmanship and/or materials.
 (See the Cannondale Warranties section of the Owner's Manual.)
-The warranty doesn't mean that they're going to last forever.
+It doesn't mean that they're going to last forever.
 They're not.
-The warranty certainly doesn't mean that the bicycle can in any way protect you from injury.
+It certainly doesn't mean that the bicycle will last forever or can in any way protect you from injury.